kristinriebe/django-prov_vo/README.rst

  + implement a version that is closer to what the users need

 * Remove RAVE-specific things from this package
-    - Load example ids for prov-dal form from settings
     - Load project-specific namespace-prefixes from settings?

 * Fix REST API: create new activities etc. (datetime format problem), allow data update (PUT)